-On June 11, 2015, the credit facility pursuant to our Loan Agreement with First Tennessee Bank National Association was renewed to extend the maturity date to March 31, 2018 and our unsecured revolving credit facility was increased to \$30,000.
-On June 22, 2016, the credit facility was further increased to \$50,000 to give the Company greater flexibility to finance capital expenditure projects.
-On April 5, 2017, the credit facility was further renewed to extend the maturity date to May 31, 2019.
-The current credit facility contains customary representations and warranties, events of default, and financial, affirmative and negative covenants for loan agreements of this kind.
-Covenants under the current credit facility restrict the payment of cash dividends if the Company would be in violation of the minimum tangible net worth test or the leverage ratio test in the current loan agreement as a result of the dividend, among various restrictions.
-We have been in compliance with these covenants throughout 2017 and anticipate that we will continue to be in compliance during 2018.
+On December 20, 2018, we amended and restated our loan agreement with First Tennessee Bank National Association, which governs our existing \$50,000 unsecured revolving credit facility, to (i) renew and extend the maturity date to May 31, 2022 and make certain other conforming changes, (ii) reduce the interest rate on outstanding loans from one month LIBOR rate plus 150 basis points to one month LIBOR rate plus an applicable margin of either 1.00% or 1.25% depending on the Company's Leverage Ratio (as such term is defined in the amended and restated master revolving credit note), which margin adjusts periodically from time to time based on changes in such Leverage Ratio, and make certain other changes to the interest rate provisions, (iii) amend the tangible net worth covenant to increase the minimum required compliance level thereunder from \$130 million to \$160 million (the Company's tangible net worth at December 31, 2018 was approximately \$216 million) and (iv) modify certain definitions and other terms thereof.
+The credit facility contains customary representations and warranties, events of default, and financial, affirmative and negative covenants for loan agreements of this kind.
+Covenants under the credit facility restrict the payment of cash dividends if the Company would be in violation of the minimum tangible net worth test or the leverage ratio test in the current loan agreement as a result of the dividend, among various restrictions.
+We have been in compliance with these covenants throughout 2018 and anticipate that we will continue to be in compliance during 2019.

-In the absence of a default, all borrowings under the credit facility bear interest at the LIBOR Rate plus 1.50% per annum.
+In the absence of a default, all borrowings under the credit facility bear interest at the LIBOR Rate plus 1.00% or 1.25% per annum.
 The Company will pay a non-usage fee under the current loan agreement at a rate per annum equal to between 0.15% and 0.35% of the unused amount of the credit facility, which fee is paid quarterly.